-You are not expected to caption videos.
-We do recommend however that you search for captioned media first.
+You are responsible to make sure all your videos are accessible.
+We recommend that you search for captioned media first.

 Don't be fooled by YouTube's auto-generated captions.
 Almost all YouTube videos have a CC button, but be warned, they could be auto-generated captions that are usually quite awful.

 To search for videos captioned by a human and not auto-generated, follow this easy search technique.

 Verifying captions are by humans and not auto-generated